Osteopathy for Animals

 Osteopathy is used in horses, ponies and in dogs and, more rarely, in cats.

-Osteopathic manipulation (osteopathy) is a complementary treatment, in support of medical treatment and may perform a ‘stand-alone’ role in injury or disturbance of the musculo-skeletal system.
+Osteopathic manipulation (osteopathy) is a complimentary treatment, in support of medical treatment and may perform a ‘stand-alone’ role in injury or disturbance of the musculo-skeletal system.

 N.B.
 If using the services of an osteopath who is not a fully-qualified vet, ensure that the practitioner observes the provisions of the Veterinary Surgeons Act 1966 and use a properly-qualified animal osteopath.
 That Act requires osteopaths to work at the specific request of and under the guidance or supervision of a veterinary surgeon.